Xavier University of Louisiana

 Find a Program

 MATHStar I - Students who will be taking Algebra I in Fall 2021 will get an academic jumpstart.
 This four-week, half-day program moves quickly to cover basic algebra concepts like variables and algebraic expressions, equations, word problems, polynomials, and graphing.
 Students attend lessons taught by highly qualified instructors and be guided every step of the way by current XULA undergraduate students who serve as tutor-mentors.
-Guest speakers and interactive projects allow students to see themselves as a math pro.
+Guest speakers and interactive projects allow students to see themselves as math pro.2021 MATHStar I will be offered both in-person and remote.

 BIOStar - BIOStar is a collaborative, engaging, intensive preparation course for high school biology.
 Students are exposed to a wide swath of biology concepts and the most crucial tenants of the discipline, supported by instructor lessons, virtual labs, group drills, guest speakers, and personalized tutoring led by XU student mentors.
-Students participate in projects and group activities, culminating in a final project presented during a virtual awards ceremony.
+Students participate in projects and group activities, culminating in a final project presented during a virtual awards ceremony.2021 BIOStar will be offered in person.

 2021 Program Details